iiMisha/path-finder/README.md

 Works in 3 steps:

 1. Automatically find control points on map using Circle Hough Transform.
-Then find CP's name using `tesseract` (prepare_map.py)
+Then find CP's names using `tesseract` (prepare_map.py)
 2. Show map to user to fix mistakes and specify scale (check_for_mistakes.py)
 3. Find best routes and save outputs (top_routes.py)